-Keywords: autoimmunity; antigen-recognition; demyelination; neuroinflammation, MOG
+Keywords: autoimmunity; antigen-recognition; demyelination; neuroinflammation to MOG

-Abbreviations:

-Abs = antibodiesCBA = cell based assayCNS = central nervous system Cyt = cytoplasmicED = external domainECFP = enhanced cyan fluorescent protein EGFP = enhanced green fluorescent protein ELISA = enzyme-linked immunosorbent assay EYFP= enhanced yellow fluorescent protein FL = full-lengthFRET = Förster resonance energy transfer IgG = immunoglobulin GmAb = monoclonal antibodyMOG = myelin oligodendrocyte glycoprotein MOGAD = MOG-antibody-associated disorders TMD = transmembrane domain
+Abbreviations: Abs = antibodies; CBA = cell-based assay; ECFP = enhanced cyan fluorescent protein; EGFP = enhanced green fluorescent protein; EYFP = enhanced yellow fluorescent protein; FRET = Förster resonance energy transfer; mAb = monoclonal antibody

-1. Introduction
+Introduction

-The identification of autoantibodies in patients with inflammatory diseases of the central nervous system (CNS) helps to establish a specific diagnosis, which is critical for understanding the pathogenesis and for therapy optimization (Brimberg et al., 2015; Dalmau and Graus, 2018).
-The recognition of autoantibodies may eventually result in the definition of separate diseases.
-For example, consensus is now emerging that autoantibodies to myelin oligodendrocyte glycoprotein (MOG) define a separate disease entity, MOG-antibody-associated disorders (MOGAD) (Zamvil and Slavin, 2015; Jurynczyk et al., 2017; Weber et al., 2018; Reindl and Waters, 2019; Durozard et al., 2020; Mader et al., 2020; Takai et al., 2020).
+The identification of autoantibodies (Abs) in patients with inflammatory diseases of the CNS helps to establish a specific diagnosis, which is critical for understanding the pathogenesis and for therapy optimization.^{1,2} The recognition of autoantibodies may eventually result in the definition of separate diseases.
+For example, consensus is now emerging that autoantibodies to myelin oligodendrocyte glycoprotein (MOG) define a separate disease entity, MOG antibody-associated disorders (MOGAD).^{3-9}

-MOG is displayed on the outer surface of internodal myelin and due to this position it is a target of pathogenic antibodies.
-While it was demonstrated since the 1980s that autoantibodies to MOG induce demyelination in rodent and primate models of multiple sclerosis (Linington et al., 1988; Genain et al., 1995), the unequivocal identification of MOG-Abs in the blood of patients was achieved much later (O'Connor et al., 2007).
-MOG-Abs were subsequently connected to acquired demyelinating diseases in children (Brilot et al., 2009; McLaughlin et al., 2009; Pröbstel et al., 2011) and later also to adults with inflammation in the central nervous system (reviewed in (Reindl and Waters, 2019).
+MOG is displayed on the outer surface of internodal myelin and, due to this position, it is a target of pathogenic antibodies.
+While it has been demonstrated since the 1980s that autoantibodies to MOG induce demyelination in rodent and primate models of multiple sclerosis,^{10,11} the unequivocal identification of MOG-Abs in the blood of patients was achieved much later.12 MOG-Abs were subsequently connected to acquired demyelinating diseases in children13-15 and later also to adults with inflammation in the CNS (reviewed in Reindl and Waters6).

-One reason for the difficulty to identify patients with MOG-Abs initially was the fundamental difference of MOG-Abs obtained in animal models and MOG-Abs in patients.
-In animal models, MOG-Abs were readily detected by ELISA (Litzenburger et al., 1998; Pollinger et al., 2009), whereas pathogenic monoclonal antibodies from animals recognized MOG both by ELISA and on the surface of transfected cells (Brehm et al., 1999).
-To identify patients with MOG-Abs, there is now consensus that an assay using cells transfected with full-length MOG is needed (Tea et al., 2019; Reindl et al., 2020).
+One reason for the difficulty in identifying patients with MOG-Abs initially was the fundamental difference of MOG-Abs obtained in animal models and MOG-Abs in patients.
+In animal models, MOG-Abs were readily detected by ELISA,^{16,17} whereas pathogenic monoclonal antibodies (mAbs) from animals recognized MOG both by ELISA and on the surface of transfected cells.18 To identify patients with MOG-Abs, there is now consensus that an assay using cells transfected with full-length MOG is needed.^{19,20}

 MOG is displayed on the membrane.
-The structure of its extracellular N-terminal part was determined by x-ray crystallography; it forms an Ig-V fold consisting of two antiparallel beta-sheets (Breithaupt et al., 2003; Clements et al., 2003).
-The prototype rodent anti-MOG mAb 8-18C5 binds to three loops linking the beta-sheets of this N-terminal part with a dominant contribution of His103 and Ser104 in the center of the FG loop (Breithaupt et al., 2003; Breithaupt et al., 2008).
-MOG-Abs derived from patients are heterogenous and bind to different loops linking the beta-sheets (Mayer et al., 2013; Marti Fernandez et al., 2019; Tea et al., 2019).
-This N-terminal part of MOG has been recombinantly produced in its correctly folded form and was used for affinity-purification of selected patients' antibodies (Spadaro et al., 2018) as well as detection of MOG-Abs in a few patients (Tea et al., 2019).
-Thus, the precise conformation of MOG alone is not sufficient.
+The structure of its extracellular N-terminal part was determined by X-ray crystallography; it forms an Ig-V fold consisting of two antiparallel β -sheets.^{21,22} The prototype rodent anti-MOG mAb 8-18C5 binds to three loops linking the β -sheets of this N-terminal part with a dominant contribution of His103 and Ser104 in the centre of the FG loop.^{21,23} MOG-Abs derived from patients are heterogeneous and bind to different loops linking the β -sheets.^{19,24,25} This N-terminal part of MOG has been recombinantly produced in its correctly folded form and was used for affinity purification of selected patients' antibodies26 as well as detection of MOG-Abs in a few patients.19 Thus, the precise conformation of MOG is essential to identify patients with MOG-Abs and correctly folded N-terminal part of MOG alone is not sufficient.
 The reason for this is currently unknown.

-While there is consensus on the extracellular localization and structure of the N-terminal part of MOG, there is dissens about the localization of its C-terminus.
-Earlier papers indicated that the C-terminus is intracellular (Kroepfl et al., 1996; della Gaspera et al., 1998), whereas currently Uniprot (27.November.2020) and a recent detailed review with reference to Uniprot (Sinmaz et al., 2016) presented a model where the C-terminus of MOG was localized extracellularly.
-Thus it is unclear, if this part of MOG contributes to antigen recognition in patients.
+While there is consensus on the extracellular localization and structure of the N-terminal part of MOG, there is dissent about the localization of its C-terminus.
+Earlier papers indicated that the C-terminus is intracellular,^{27,28} whereas currently UniProt (27 November 2020) and a recent detailed review with reference to UniProt29 presented a model where the C-terminus of MOG was localized extracellularly.
+Thus, it is unclear if this part of MOG contributes to antigen recognition in patients.